sunfounder/arduino_starter_kit/docs/source/22_little_star.rst

     // put your main code here, to run repeatedly:
   }

-5. After uploading the code to the R3 board, open the serial monitor, and you will see two 262s.
+5. After uploading the code to the Arduino Uno R3, open the serial monitor, and you will see two 262s.

 .. code-block::